Polystyrene sulfonate: Gastrointestinal injury

+Severe gastrointestinal complications are relatively rare, however, use of this medication is widespread (e.g., about 5 million doses prescribed per year in the U.S.) in spite of poor evidence for its efficacy and availability of alternative treatments, so a large population of patients is subject to potentially unnecessarily risk of GI injury.
+No statistically rigorous evidence regarding the actual incidence of severe GI adverse effects with this medication is available.

+GI injury occurs both with polystyrene sulfonate alone or in formulations containing sorbitol.
+It can occur with oral or rectal administration.
+Polystyrene sulfonate may be directly toxic to the intestinal mucosa, inducing a local inflammatory response that causes vascular injury.
+Co-administration of sorbitol is thought to compound the risk of GI injury by independently promoting vascular injury by causing vasospasm and prostaglandin-mediated pro-inflammatory effects.

+Mortality in cases with severe GI injury is high (possibly due to co-morbidities in affected patients).
+The large intestine is most commonly affected, however, with oral administration, more proximal GI segments (including the stomach and oesophagus) are affected in about 30% of cases (usually with concurrent large intestine involvement).
+Milder and less clearly attributable cases of GI injury may go unnoted.

+Numerous comorbidities and risk factors may predispose individuals to severe GI complications (notably kidney disease, solid organ transplantation with immunosuppressive medication use, and post-operative state), possibly by promoting GI vasoconstriction or impairing intestinal regeneration or causing impaired GI mobility.

+Electrolyte changes

+Changes in electrolyte blood levels such as hypomagnesemia, hypocalcemia, and hypokalemia may occur.

+Contraindications

+Polystyrene sulfonates should not be used in people with obstructive bowel disease and in newborns with reduced gut motility.

 Interactions

 Polystyrene sulfonates can bind to various drugs within the digestive tract and thus lower their absorption and effectiveness.
 Common examples include lithium, thyroxine, and digitalis.
 In September 2017, the FDA recommended separating the dosing of polystyrene sulfonate from any other oral medications by at least three hours to avoid any potential interactions.

 Mechanism of action

-Hyperkalemia

 Polystyrene sulfonates release sodium or calcium ions in the stomach in exchange for hydrogen ions.
-When the resin reaches the large intestine the hydrogen ions are exchanged for free potassium ions; the resin is then eliminated in the feces.
+When the resin reaches the large intestine the hydrogen ions are exchanged for free potassium ions, and the resin is then eliminated in the feces.
 The net effect is lowering the amount of potassium available for absorption into the blood and increasing the amount that is excreted via the feces.
 The effect is a reduction of potassium levels in the body, at a capacity of 1 mEq of potassium exchanged per 1 g of resin.
+The fact that the medication's site of action is the large intestine explains the delayed and prolonged effects seen with oral administration.